railslove/epics/README.md

 e.save_ini_letter( 'My Banks Name', "/home/epics/ini.html" )
 ```

-Open the generated HTML file in your favorite browser and print it out (skipping
+Open the generated HTML file in your favorite browser and print it (skipping
-header and footer sounds like a solid setting here ;) In case your having difficulties
+header and footer sounds like a solid setting here ;).
+In case you're having difficulties
 with the encoding, try forcing your browser to use UTF-8.

-Put the INI letter in a envelope and mail it to your bank!
+Put the INI letter in an envelope and mail it to your bank!

 Done! ...
-Well not completly :)
+Well not completely :)

-Once the bank confirms that your user is completely initialized.
-You'll have to
+Once the bank confirms that your user is completely initialized, you'll have to
 download the public keys of your bank:

 ```ruby